SuhyunL/Crawl-and-Analyze-Instagram-Posts/README.md

 ![](https://imgur.com/fqJji2o.gif)

 If you put a keyword '80s',
-- 1990s: The most relatable word with the keyword
+- 1990s: The most relatable word with the keyword (Seems like they tend to be considered as something similar)
 - Music / Rock / Aesthetic : People seemed to think of the 80s as an artistic, memorable, and musical.
 - Nostalgia, Recall, Longing : People consider 80s as the time full of aesthetics and music, so it's natural to miss it!